Locations

 We reserve the right to cancel a course for any reason.
 In such case, a minimum of days notice will be given to those registered and 100% of tuition paid will be refunded.
 NWAS/NWS and NWWT will not be responsible for any non-refundable airfare, hotel, or other liabilities you may incur.
 We highly recommend purchase of travel insurance.
 Travel at your own risk.

-$100 June 8, 2023 to July 8, 2023.
-No refund after July 8, 2023; however, 50% of tuition paid may be applied toward tuition for another NWS/NWAS program within the next 12 months.
+No penalty if canceled by June 7, 2023.
+Cancellations between June 8, 2023, and July 8, 2023, incur a $100 fee.
+Cancellations after July 8, 2023, are not eligible for a refund.
+However, 50% of the tuition paid can be applied toward tuition for another NWS/NWAS program within the next 12 months.
 Cancellation must be made in writing.
 No tuition credit or refund will be issued for attendees that are no-shows for the program.

 FAP (Frequent Attendee Points)